limansky/sbt-git-flow-version/README.md

     The version is not snapshot by default.
   - `lastVersionWithMatching` - takes last version and append matching returned by `BranchMatcher`.
 By default new version is snapshot.
+  - `lastVersionWithSuffix` - takes fixed suffix to append to the last version.
+By default new version is snapshot.
   - `unknownVersion` - fails with unknown version message.

 So, the default policy is: